cyberbotics/webots/docs/reference/mesh.md

   - obj
   - stl

-If the file contains more than one meshes, they will be merged into a single one.
+If the file contains more than one mesh, the meshes will be merged into a single one.

 ### Field Summary